 - Data is written into the database for reporting purposes.

 - Contact actions are tracked and are viewable in reporting.

-- Messages that cannot get delivered within 24 hours are returned to Campaign Automation as undeliverable, on a per contact basis
+- Messages that cannot get delivered within 24 hours are returned to Acoustic Campaign as undeliverable, on a per contact basis

 - Duplicate Sending allows one or more individuals (or an assigned mailbox) to receive a single copy of ALL mailings that are sent from Transact.